-We invite you to attend 2nd annual International CrowdFund Film Festival.
+We invite you to attend the annual International CrowdFund Film Festival

-For press credential, please send your documents on letterhead of the media outlet to the following email mailto: email@example.com, by the end of August, 2014.
+For press credential, please send your documents on the letterhead of the media outlet to the following email to email@example.com, by the end of November 2019.